abdurrahmancc/AccountManagementSystem/README.md

 - ✅ ASP.NET Core with Razor Pages
 - ✅ MS SQL Server (Stored Procedures Only)
 - ✅ ASP.NET Identity (with custom roles: Admin, Accountant, Viewer)
-- ❌ No LINQ used (per requirement)
+- ❌ No LINQ used

 ---